sandeshenglish71-commits/The-AI-Doctor-Heart-Disease-Diagnostics-/README.md

 The Model: I used a Random Forest Classifier.
 Medical data is complicated, and this model is very good at finding patterns between age, heart rate, and blood pressure.

-What I Learned I learned that mistakes in healthcare are dangerous.
+What I Learned?
+I learned that mistakes in healthcare are dangerous.
 If the AI says a sick person is "Healthy," that is very bad.
 I learned that for medical projects, it is better to be safe and catch every case (High Recall) than just to have a high accuracy score.